 You can adjust your Direct Debit amount and payment date from your online account.
+Sometimes you may need to wait a bit before making changes to your Direct Debit.
 Customers are also protected by the Direct Debit guarantee.

 We encourage you not to cancel your Direct Debit.
 Having a regular Direct Debit will help you keep on top of your bills and avoid you running into energy debt.
 If you miss a payment, you may be subject to a missed payment fee (set out in Terms and Conditions).

 If you cancel your Direct Debit, we'll still charge you for the energy you use and debt will accrue on your account - making it harder for you to pay it off later.

 If you're leaving us

 If you're switching to a different supplier or you're moving home, do not cancel your Direct Debit until your final bill has been settled, as we process refunds and make payment requests through your Direct Debit.
 If we need to take a final payment and you have cancelled your Direct Debit, a missed payment fee may apply.
 Similarly, if you are due a refund and your Direct Debit has been cancelled, it may take us longer to get your money back to you.